How are concurrent disorders treated?

 Medication used to treat substance use problems

 Medications can also help treat substance use problems.
-Some are used in the short-term while others may be needed for longer
+Some are used in the short-term while others may be needed for longer periods.

 There are three main types of medications that help with substance use: